- 1. Overheating

 Windows issues deserve particular attention.
 To prevent them from hogging the limelight, we’d better discuss them here.

-So, if nothing seems able to put an end to this ‘shutdown nightmare’, you might as well admit that your OS is not OK.
-Things might have gone wrong after your upgrading to Windows 10.
+So, if you still have to ask, ‘why does my computer turn off randomly’ after using the prescribed solutions, you might as well admit that your OS is not OK.
+Things might have gone wrong after upgrading to Windows 10.

 Here are some troubleshooting ideas for you to consider: